Benefits of the LIFE Program

 Senior LIFE coordinates all Medicare and Medicaid Services

-Senior LIFE Provides Prescription Medication Coverage at No Cost
+Senior LIFE Provides Prescription Medication Coverage

 This means that members receive all medications, including those covered by Part D, through Senior LIFE.
 There’s no need to travel to outside pharmacies or deal with the headaches of insurance.